 As illustrated in Figure 10, persistent sensor data is uploaded to the FIWARE cloud under NGSI standards through the Orion Context Broker GE and observing a set of open health-context schemas (oHealth Contexts).
-Then (Figure 11), by using the Cygnus connector and the Keyrock authentication mechanism sensor data is stored for further analysis under the Cosmos GE shelter.
-In this context, data is analyzed by using both Cosmos GE and Theseus algorithms to finally display processed reports in a graphical interface using a set of widgets (Mashup) over Wirecloud GE.
+Then (Figure 11), by using the Cygnus connector and the Keyrock authentication mechanism sensor data are stored for further analysis under the Cosmos GE shelter.
+In this context, data are analyzed by using both Cosmos GE and Theseus algorithms to finally display processed reports in a graphical interface.

-Figure 10.
-Sensible Data Collection Architecture pattern.
+Figure 10: Sensible Data Collection Architecture pattern

-Figure 11.
-Data Analysis Architecture pattern.
+Figure 11: Data Analysis Architecture pattern

-4.5 Roadmap
+4.4 Roadmap